harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 ## Harness Cloud billing and Cloud credits

-Harness Cloud provides Harness-managed VMs that can be used for various tasks in Harness such as builds, security tests and infrastructure provisioning.
+Harness Cloud provides Harness-managed infrastructure that can be used for various tasks in Harness such as builds, security tests and infrastructure provisioning.
 This section outlines how billing and credit consumption work for all Harness Cloud executions.

 [Learn more about Harness Cloud](../use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md).

 ### Credit consumption

 Credits are deducted for each minute of execution on Harness Cloud, depending on factors such as the operating system and allocated resources.
-Multiple Harness modules (e.g., CI, Security Testing Orchestration, Infrastructure as Code Management) allow customers to run pipeline stages on Harness Cloud infrastructure, and whenever a stage is executed on Harness Cloud machines, the corresponding credits are consumed.
+Multiple Harness modules (e.g., CI, Security Testing Orchestration, Infrastructure as Code Management) allow customers to run pipeline stages on Harness Cloud infrastructure, and whenever a stage is executed on Harness Cloud, the corresponding credits are consumed.

 **What is build execution time?**
 The build execution time is the number of minutes that a build takes to complete, counted by the number of minutes used per machine type, and totaled across all machines and machine types used to complete the build.